 Note that online lead generation works for consumer leads and should not be used for group life or other business life insurance

 Compare “intrusion marketing” to “permission marketing.”
-If you run search ads through Google, then your prospects are people doing a search on a term that you have selected for your advertisements.
+If you run search ads through Google as a source, then your prospects are people doing a search on a term that you have selected for your advertisements.
 When the prospect clicks on your ad, he has sought you out and therefore, gives you permission to respond.
-The only problem is that leads from Google will likely cost you $70 or more.
-Since everyone wants to capture the buyer who is seeking a solution, you will be competing for that investor with 100 life insurance companies and 1000 insurance agents.
+The only problem is that when you source leads from Google, you will likely pay $70 or more for such leads.
+Since everyone wants to capture the buyer who is seeking a solution, you will be competing for that investor with 500 life insurance companies and 10,000 insurance agents.

-Forget Pinterest, Instagram, Twitter, Tik Tok, etc. as these sites cater to a young demographic that is not right for the prospects you want unless you want to sell small term policies.
+Forget a source like Pinterest, Instagram, Twitter, Tik Tok, etc. as these sites cater to a young demographic that is not right for the prospects you want unless you want leads to sell small term policies.

 Yes, direct mail works in almost any industry selling to consumers.
+Direct mail can be a great source for leads.
 Not in all areas and not at all times.
 Expect that it will be profitable over time but you will have losing months with no sales.

 If you meet someone attractive at a party, it is not wise to assume they want to marry you.
 Your prospect must be courted.
 And so it is with life insurance prospects.
 Your first conversation must gently probe, “What motivated you to order my booklet on “Six Things Your Life Insurance Agent Will Never Say”?